t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_gcs.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-Now you know how to prepare the data for import and how to import products from Google Cloud Storage.
+Now you know how to prepare the data for importing andd import products from the Google Cloud Storage.

 **Thank you for completing this tutorial!**